jango-blockchained/mcp-freecad/freecad-addon/README.md

 ## 🌟 **AI-Powered CAD Assistant**

-The MCP Integration addon brings advanced AI capabilities directly into FreeCAD, featuring the latest **Claude 4 models with Thinking Mode** for enhanced CAD design assistance.
+The FreeCAD AI addon brings advanced AI capabilities directly into FreeCAD, featuring the latest **Claude 4 models with Thinking Mode** for enhanced CAD design assistance.
+The addon provides two modes of operation:

+1. **Internal AI Conversation** - Chat with AI directly in FreeCAD with MCP tool integration
+2. **External MCP Server** - Connect from Claude Desktop or other MCP clients

 Provides intelligent design guidance, automated scripting, and comprehensive problem-solving within the FreeCAD environment.

 ---